Listonic Logo

 Meal plan overview

-Combat anemia with our 14-day vegan meal plan tailored to boost iron levels.
+Combat anemia with our vegan meal plan tailored to boost iron levels.
 Featuring a variety of iron-rich and nutrient-dense vegan recipes, this plan aims to provide nourishment during treatment.
 Explore a variety of flavorful vegan options that prioritize the unique dietary needs of individuals facing anemia.

 Foods to eat